dliedke/ChatGPTExtension/StoreInfo/StoreOverview.txt

 ## What's New

+- 7.6 - Fix for "Error: We couldn't create the data directory #12".
+Also added "About..." dialog to show app version

 - 7.5 - m1001111 feat: Make settings prompts more flexible and fix display errors Prompt in Settings Button can be set line by line Prompt in Settings Extensions can be set line by line Fixed border display bug